ayushs2725/cse15l-lab-reports/lab-report-4-week-8.md

 ## JUnit test on Reviewed File
 ![](R4P8.png)

+## Fix to the code
+The fix would be a small fix (<10 lines).
 I do have a fix in mind but not exactly sure how to change it.
 We can implement a code that that only considers the first opening square bracket and the last closing bracket before the opening paratheses.
+By doing this, even if the user has used multiple opening and closing brackets, we'll only be looking at the ones that define the boundaries of the link.

 ## Snippet Three